Updated March 2023

 Travelling to perform Umrah in Ramadan is highly advisable for Muslims looking to renew their faith and visit the two Holy Mosques in Makkah and Madinah.

-Additionally, it’s also customary for Muslims residing overseas to book their Ramadan flights and travel back home nearing the end of Ramadan to spend Eid al Fitr with their families.
+Additionally, it’s also customary for Muslims residing overseas to book their Ramadan flights and travel back home near the end of Ramadan to spend Eid al Fitr with their families.

-UAE travellers can also choose to visit other Muslim countries in Ramadan where life noticeably slows down with the locals at their most charitable and the food at their best.
+UAE travellers can also choose to visit other Muslim countries during Ramadan, where life noticeably slows down with the locals at their most charitable and the food at their best.
 If you’re looking to travel for this year’s holy month, here are our suggestions for your Ramadan flights from the UAE this year.

 Makkah, Saudi Arabia

-As mentioned earlier, there is no better time to perform the Umrah (and the Hajj for that matter) than during the month of Ramadan.
-Saudi Arabia has recently dropped all travel restrictions to the country and grants access to all Umrah sites including the Masjid al Haram in Makkah and the Masjid an Nabawi in Madinah.
+As mentioned earlier, there is no better time to perform the Umrah (and the Hajj, for that matter) than during the month of Ramadan.
+Saudi Arabia has recently dropped all travel restrictions to the country and grants access to all Umrah sites, including the Masjid al-Haram in Makkah and the Masjid a Nabawi in Madinah.
 You can apply for an Umrah permit even if you’re there on a tourist visa.

 How does a trip to the Roman Amphitheater and the Jabal al-Qal’a Citadel in Jordan sound?
 If the thought of visiting a grand and ancient landmark left behind by the legionaries of Rome intrigues you, then Ramadan would arguably be the best time to visit since it’s not traditionally considered a peak season for tourists.
 A visit to the city of Amman during Ramadan allows you to enjoy these ancient marvels at your own pace.

 Fancy a trip to a beautiful country in the Caucasus?
 Then you’d be hard-pressed to find a Georgian city better than Tbilisi.
-The Georgian capital is nestled on the banks of the Mtkvari River with panoramic hills and mountains surrounding it.
-The main allure of the city would arguably be its 6th-century architecture and the charm of its colorful Old Town.
+The Georgian capital is nestled on the banks of the Mtkvari River, with panoramic hills and mountains surrounding it.
+The main allure of the city would arguably be its 6th-century architecture and the charm of its colourful Old Town.

 Tips for fasting travellers

-While it is permissible for a Muslim to be exempted from fasting while they are travelling to distant places, it is also considered commendable for them to commit to their religious obligations despite their travels.
+While it is permissible for Muslims to be exempted from fasting while they are travelling to distant places, it is also considered commendable for them to commit to their religious obligations despite their travels.